Macau independence: Background

-On 8 March 1972, the People's Republic of China, which had recently replaced the Republic of China and assumed the "China" seat at the United Nations, insisted on its sovereignty over Hong Kong and Macau.
-It stated that Macau "does not belong to the usual colonial category" and, through a resolution, requested that "it should not be included in the list of territories to which the colonial declaration applies."
-On 2 November of the same year, during a meeting, Resolution 2908 titled "Implementation of the Declaration on the Granting of Independence to Colonial Countries and Peoples" was eventually passed, with 99 votes in favor of granting colonial territories the right to self-determination.
-Five countries – the United Kingdom, France, Portugal, South Africa, and the United States – voted against it, while 23 countries abstained.
-Under pressure from the People's Republic of China, an amendment was adopted to exclude Macau and Hong Kong from the "list of territories to which the Declaration is applicable," confirming that the right to self-determination and independence in the declaration did not apply to Macau (though, due to the UN's lack of authority to intervene in the territorial claims of member states, the resolution did not directly address Hong Kong's sovereignty or whether it was considered a colony).
-From then on, Macau lost its right to self-determination.
+On 8 March 1972, the People's Republic of China (which had recently replaced the Republic of China and assumed the China seat at the United Nations) insisted on sovereignty over Hong Kong and Macau.
+It said that Macau "does not belong to the usual colonial category" and, with a resolution, asked that "it should not be included in the list of territories to which the colonial declaration applies."
+On 2 November of that year, during a meeting, Resolution 2908 ("Implementation of the Declaration on the Granting of Independence to Colonial Countries and Peoples") was passed with 99 votes in favor of granting colonial territories the right to self-determination.
+Five countries – the United Kingdom, France, Portugal, South Africa, and the United States – voted against it, and 23 countries abstained.
+Under PRC pressure, an amendment was adopted to exclude Macau and Hong Kong from the "list of territories to which the Declaration is applicable"; the right of self-determination and independence in the declaration did not apply to Macau, but the resolution did not address Hong Kong's status because of the UN's lack of authority to intervene in the territorial claims of member states.
+Macau lost the right of self-determination.

 In 1975, the Portuguese offered to return Macau to China.
-However, as the Cultural Revolution was still wreaking havoc on the mainland, the CCP refused to take back the colony.
+Because the Cultural Revolution was still wreaking havoc on the mainland, however, the CCP refused to take back the colony.
 On 13 April 1987, the governments of Portugal and China signed the Sino-Portuguese Joint Declaration to lay out the terms of the handover of Macau to the PRC.
 The date for the handover was set at 20 December 1999.